chrisdietr/merchant-yapp/README.md

 2. Click the "Admin Scanner" link in the navigation
 3. Use the scanner to verify payment details from customer QR codes

+The enhanced scanner now supports:
+- Scanning URL-based QR codes from verification pages
+- Scanning JSON-based QR codes with product and payment details
+- Display of product emoji and description
+- Display of buyer wallet address
+- Transaction verification with links to block explorer

 ## 🛒 Customer Experience

 ### Mobile-Friendly Shopping